SkymanOne/folidity/reports/main.typ

 === Function resolution

-For each function, the emitter creates a mapping of concrete values for variables.
-That is the list of chunks that allow to access concrete values.
+For each function, the emitter creates a mapping of concrete chunks for variables that allow to access concrete values.
 These chunks are then prepended whenever the variable is referenced.
-As a starting point, the emitter saves the current arguments to the function into the scratch and adds concrete `load i` chunks for each respective variable to the map.
+As a starting point, the emitter saves the current arguments to the function into the scratch and adds `load i` chunks for each respective variable to the map.
 A similar procedure is done for the state variables and access variables.

-The emitter then resolves each statement iteratively, and for each expression, it walks down the AST emitting chunks of opcodes as explained below.
+The emitter then resolves each statement iteratively, and for each expression, it walks down the AST emitting chunks of opcodes.

 #pagebreak()
-==== Emitting expressions
+==== Expressions

-Primitive types are pushed onto the stack using the standard set of opcode allowing encoding any non-standard types into AVM-recognised types.
-For signed integers two's complement conversion is performed.
+Primitive types are pushed onto the stack using the standard set of opcodes allowing encoding non-standard types into AVM-recognised types.
+For signed integers, two's complement conversion is performed.
 Floating point numbers are encoded using IEEE 754 standard.
 Variables are resolved by accessing concrete chunks and prepending them to the current piece of a stack.

 Enums are resolved by encoding them into a byte array of 2 uint64 integers where the first value indicates the index of the enum in the contract definition, and the other one corresponds to the variant's position.
 Binay operations (e.g. summation, subtraction) are emitted by pushing left and right values onto the stack before pushing the operation opcode.